Little felt animals are so much fun to sew!

 4. Line up the front and back parts of the monkey and sew them together around the edge using the Whip Stitch with 1 thread of brown floss.
 For the Whip Stitch, below, begin with a knot in between the felt layers, bring the needle and thread out at A, over the edge and back up through at B.

 All done!
 You can make your monkey into a little ornament, a magnet, make him part of a cute festive shelf display, or take him around town and take pictures of him.
-Post photos of your cute monkeys on Instagram and tag them @aimee_littledear so I can see!
+Post photos of your cute monkeys on Instagram and tag them @aimee_littledear so other little dear stitching friends can see!

 I love making mini felt animals so much that I now have patterns for over 50 of them in available in my Etsy shop (and I’m adding more all the time!)
+Plus new kits with everything you need to make some!
 Go pick out your favorites and stitch up a menagerie of your own.